presstofan/academic-kickstart/content/post/facebook-friend-graph/index.md

 ### Step 2: Set up the helper functions

 Once making sure the ChromeDriver, the following script by [Lucas Allen](https://github.com/lgallen/twitter-graph) and modified by [Eliot Andres](https://github.com/EliotAndres/facebook-friend-graph) can be used to scrap the friend network.
 First, we will need to load a couple of useful packages.
 Note that I have used Python 3 to build the script below.
 You might need to set up a virtual environment to make it works.
 I would recommend [Pipenv](https://docs.pipenv.org/en/latest/) for future-proofing your virtual environment management workflow.
+Conda is also a good choice if you are already in that ecosystem.

 Below are a couple of key modules that we will use in the script: